-Whether you are storing at home or with 49’er Mini Storage, you will be storing at your own risk.
+Whether you are storing at home or with 49’er Mini Storage, you store at your own risk.
 Here are some tips to help keep your items safe, while also getting the most out of your available storage space.

 1. Use furniture covers, tarps or moving pads to keep items off the floor of the unit (this will help prevent any moisture damage from occurring.
 Covering over the top as well, keeps the condensation away, which promotes mildew.
 Most facilities have trouble with condensation during the winter months.

 2. Wrap Furniture legs with protective wrap, furniture cover or pads to prevent scratching.

 3. Do not use printed newspaper to pack with.
 The ink may smudge off on your items.

 4. Be sure to store frequently used items at the front of the unit to avoid having to go through all other stored items to find the important box.
 Make seasonal clothing accessible, you may have your belonging in storage longer than anticipated.

 5. Don’t forget to use valuable space inside drawers and larger appliances, such as stoves and refrigerators, to store small items: towels, linens, toys..etc.
 Use of shelving is great for boxes, and smaller items and keeps things off the ground.